chef/automate/components/docs-chef-io/content/automate/managed_services.md

       ```bash
       arn:aws:iam::123456789123:role/role-name
       ```

      Select Map and confirm the user and role showing up under Mapped users.

      {{< figure src="/images/automate/managed_services_os_dashboard.png" alt="Managed Service OS Dashboard">}}

-- In case of Automate HA, Add the following permission in OpenSearch Dashboard.
+- In case of Automate HA, add the following permission in OpenSearch Dashboard.

-  1. Navigate to the OpenSearch Dashboards url from the OpenSearch Service console.
+  1. Navigate to the OpenSearch Dashboards URL from the OpenSearch Service console.
   1. From the OpenSearch Dashboards, navigate to *Security* in the main menu and choose *Roles*, and then select the `manage_snapshots` role.
   1. Select `Edit role`.
-  1. Under the Index permissions, Add the `indices:admin/delete` and then select on Update to save the changes.
+  1. Under the Index permissions, Add the `indices:admin/delete` and then select Update to save the changes.

       {{< figure src="/images/automate/managed_services_os_dasboard_permission.png" alt="Managed Service OS Dashboard Permission">}}